mlinfra-io/mlinfra/README.md

 </div>
 </br>

-`mlinfra` is the swiss army knife for deploying scalable MLOps infrastructure.
+`mlinfra` is the swiss army knife for deploying MLOps tooling anywhere.
 It aims to make MLOps infrastructure deployment easy and accessible to all ML teams by liberating IaC logic for creating MLOps stacks which is usually tied to other frameworks.

 Contribute to the project by opening a issue or joining project roadmap and design related discussion on [discord](https://discord.gg/8eYWVvEYmR).
 Complete roadmap will be released soon!